Sofi Oksanen: Early years and education

 Sofi-Elina Oksanen was born in Jyväskylä in central Finland, where she grew up in the Halssila district.
 Her father is a Finnish electrician.
-Her mother is an Estonian engineer who grew up in Estonia during the Soviet occupation and upon the marriage was able to move to Finland in the 1970s.
+Her mother is an Estonian engineer who grew up in Estonia during the Soviet occupation and through marriage was able to move to Finland in the 1970s.
 Oksanen studied literature at the University of Jyväskylä and University of Helsinki and later drama at the Finnish Theatre Academy in Helsinki.

 Career

 Oksanen's first play "Purge" (Puhdistus) was staged at the Finnish National Theatre in 2007.
 From out of the play grew Oksanen's third novel "Purge" (2008).
 It ranked number 1 on the bestseller list for fiction in Finland when it was published and has received numerous awards, both in Finland and abroad.

 The play "Purge'" had its American première at La MaMa Experimental Theatre Club, in New York City, on 10 February 2011.
-The text was translated by Eva Buchwald and the production directed by Zishan Ugurlu.
+The text was translated by Eva Buchwald and the production was directed by Zishan Ugurlu.

 From October 2011, the play was produced in 15 countries, with productions in Norway, France, Portugal, Spain, Sweden, Iceland, Lithuania, Germany, Ukraine, and Hungary.
 It premiered in London at the Arcola Theatre from 22 February to 24 March with a new production directed by Elgiva Field.
 In Canada it premiered in 2021.

 The novel has been adapted into a film – see "Purge" (2012) – directed by Antti Jokinen, selected as the Finnish entry for the Best Foreign Language Oscar at the 85th Academy Awards.

 "Purge" was adapted into an opera, composed by Jüri Reinvere, and it premiered at Finnish National Opera in 2012.

 Her novel "Baby Jane" has also been adapted into an opera "Baby Jane".
 The composer is Markus Kärki.
 Helsingin Sanomat called it an opera event of the season.

 In 2012, Oksanen published a map of Soviet Gulag prison camps, drawn by Niilo Koljonen, in the National Audiovisual Archive.

 Her fourth novel "When the Doves Disappeared" (Kun kyyhkyset katosivat) was published on 31 August 2012 and it was the most sold Finnish novel of the year.
 The title refers to German soldiers catching and eating all the pigeons in Tallinn during the Nazi German occupation of Estonia during World War II.

 The book was translated into English by Lola Rogers: "When the Doves Disappeared: A novel".
 (Knopf, 2015.
 ISBN 978-0-385-35017-4.)